 Bee Pathogen Programme

 Bees are an important part of New Zealand's ecosystems and primary industries.
-Find out about the Bee Pathogen Programme, how it works to protect our apiculturists and how we're getting ready to respond to potential biosecurity threats.
+Find out about the Bee Pathogen Programme, how it protects our apiculturists, and how we're getting ready to respond to potential biosecurity threats.

 About the programme

-Once the data has been evaluated, it will be available to the beekeeping industry and to researchers for further analysis.
+Once the data has been evaluated, it will be made available to the beekeeping industry and researchers.
+The data will be analysed further then.

-Biosecurity New Zealand is aiming to release its conclusions from the programme in late 2019.
+Biosecurity New Zealand is aiming to release its conclusions from the programme in early 2020.